nitintf/layout/README.md

-# Flow
+# Layout

-Flow is a window management tool for MacOS, built with React and Electron.
+Layout is a window management tool for MacOS, built with React and Electron.
 It allows users to easily manage their open windows and improve their workflow.

 ## Installation
 @todo